 Beard tested his theory in 1911, and found that pancreatic enzymes did indeed have the ability to dissolve these tumors in mice.
 Dr. Beard worked long before the advent of molecular biology and human genetics, so he was unable to experimentally establish that pancreatic enzymes had anticancer effects, but he published several papers and a book about his theory between 1902 and 1911.

 Decades later, a Texas dentist by the name of Dr. William Donald Kelley read about the work of Dr Beard and began using high doses (50+ capsules per day) of pancreatic enzymes, combined with a specialized diet, high doses of supplements and employing detoxing therapies to cure himself of pancreatic cancer.
 He used the same protocol to heal many others from cancer.

-Dr Nicholas Gonzalez then took up the mantle and continued on with Kelley’s work as both believed that people are suffering from cancer because of a malfunctioning pancreas which is no longer producing enough enzymes to break down the protein encapsulation, or fibrin, that surrounds cancerous growths.
+Dr Nicholas Gonzalez continued on with Kelley’s work as both believed that people are suffering from cancer because they have a malfunctioning pancreas which is no longer producing enough enzymes to break down the protein encapsulation, or fibrin, that surrounds cancerous growths.

 Oral enzyme therapy includes:

 - Digestive enzymes which are taken at mealtimes to assist in the break down of food and help with the absorption of nutrients.

 - Systemic enzymes which are taken away from mealtimes on an empty stomach.
 They are protein digesting enzymes that serve a variety of purposes throughout the body.

 Systemic enzymes can be used for various functions such as:

 - breaking down the fibrin proteins that surround tumors allowing them to be recognized by the immune system.